-Mental health matters to us in Southampton and we are committed to ensuring we have the right services in place to support people agreed with the proposals and a new model of care for Southampton.
+Mental health matters to us in Southampton and we are committed to ensuring we have the right services in place to support people

 In 2016 we ran a public consultation, Mental Health Matters, to gather local views on the future of mental health services in the city.
 Service user and carer feedback represented 56% of feedback received.